 § 3.1.9 The Construction Manager shall provide a staffing plan for Preconstruction Phase services for the Owner’s review and approval.

-§ 3.1.10 If the Owner identified a Sustainable Objective in Article 1, the Construction Manager shall fulfill its Preconstruction Phase responsibilities as required in AIA Document E234™–2019, Sustainable Projects Exhibit, Construction Manager as Constructor Edition, attached to this Agreement.
+§ 3.1.10 If the Owner identified a Sustainable Objective in Article 1, the Construction Manager shall fulfill its Preconstruction Phase responsibilities as required in this Agreement.

 § 3.1.11 Subcontractors and Suppliers